fernandogrh/flask-dev-log/README.md

 ## 🧠 What I learned

-- structuring a Flask application using reusable templates
+- Structuring a Flask application using reusable templates
-- integrating external APIs into a web application
+- Integrating external APIs into a web application
-- handling form submissions in Flask
+- Handling form submissions in Flask
-- managing configuration with environment variables
+- Managing configuration with environment variables

 ## 🚀 Features
 - Home page that lists blog posts (loaded from an **external JSON API**)